slnsw/amplify/README.md

 ./bin/import-db dump/dump.sql
 ```

-To purge up the Postgres data directory, run:
+To purge the Postgres data directory, run:

 ```bash
 docker compose -f docker-compose.dev.yml down --volumes
 ```

+When you spin up the Docker Compose environment again, you will have a clean database ready to be initialised and populated.

 #### setup test environment